-Furthermore, the bill revises the statutory fees associated with various traffic violations, including a new fee of $150 for operating a motor vehicle without a valid license.
-It clarifies the definition of moving violations and updates the points assigned for specific offenses, such as operating a vehicle without a license, which is now assigned 40 points.
-These changes aim to enhance the enforcement of driving regulations and ensure that penalties are appropriately aligned with the severity of the offenses.
+Furthermore, the bill updates the statutory fees associated with various traffic violations, including a new fee of $150 for operating a motor vehicle without a license.
+It clarifies the definition of moving violations and specifies the penalties for different types of violations, including those related to speeding and other traffic regulations.
+The amendments aim to enhance the enforcement of driving laws and ensure that penalties are appropriately aligned with the severity of the offenses.

 Adopted by the House Transportation Committee: 39-06-42, 39-06.1-06, 39-06.1-09, 39-06.1-10